Most unsolved problems for customer-facing teams start as two problems.

 …don’t have a dedicated researcher on staff at their company or within their pod or department

-…do have a researcher dedicated to other problems but don’t have a researcher with bandwidth to investigate the Problem At Hand
+…teams that do have a researcher dedicated to other problems but don’t have a researcher with bandwidth to investigate the Problem At Hand

 …are getting ready to launch a new growth initiative but don’t have a foundation about how to make it a good one